Why is Croatia so popular for sailing holidays?

 .
 The shoreline is mostly rocky and consists of pebble beaches, so the sea does not usually get clouded by swirled up sand.
 To this adds the beautiful Venetian architecture that stems from when Dalmatia and its ports were under the rule of the Italian city state for a long time - mainly between the 16th and the 18th century.
 The blend between unspoilt nature and Renaissance architecture makes this part of Croatia so undeniably attractive.

 The Croatian Adriatic coastline is 1,777 km long.
 From the most southern to the most northern point it is only 526 km as the crow flies but it is amongst the most indented shorelines in Europe.
 This means that counting the islands´ shorelines as well Croatia has a total of 5,835 km.
 It therefore accounts for three quarters of the total Adriatic coastline.
-There is a myriad of bays and archipelagoes with numerous small islands.
-48 of those are permanently inhabited and most of them host a charming medieval town.
+There is a myriad of bays and archipelagos with numerous small islands.
 To be exact, there are 718 islands and islets, 289 rocks and 78 reefs along the coastline.
-This is why Croatia is also very aptly called the 'land of a thousand islands'.
+48 of those are permanently inhabited and host charming medieval towns.
+This is why Croatia is also very aptly called the 'Land of a thousand islands

 In addition to this you can find some of the most modern ports there.
-The yacht charter fleets are very well maintained, so you get a high standard of quality for very little money.
-You can choose from about 3500 bareboat charter yachts and use over 150 charter companies.
+The yacht charter fleets are very well maintained.
+You can expect a high standard of service quality for very little money.
+You can choose from about 3,500 bareboat charter yachts from over 300 charter companies.
 Croatia is the largest charter cruising area in the whole world.
 There is always a safe harbour within reach and the climate is mild.
 The winds are moderate and therefore ideally suited for family sailing holidays.
 And if you charter a yacht in Croatia, you also get to enjoy the light and healthy local cuisine, the view of the lush green vegetation ashore, or some of the attractions like the huge waterfalls in the Krka National Park.

 Some of the most important figures for yacht charter in Croatia: